Is it true what you've heard about 529s?

 fiction: A 529 plan can only be used at schools in your home state.

-fact: You can use the assets at any eligible school around the country and abroad — not just in Idaho.
+fact: You can use the assets at any eligible higher education institution around the country and abroad — not just in Idaho.
 That includes 2- and 4-year colleges, graduate schools (including law and medical), and vocational/technical schools.1 For a list of eligible schools, visit the U.S. Department of Education.
+The IDeal plan can also be used to pay for registered qualified or eligible apprenticeship programs, or qualified K-12 tuition expenses up to $10,000 per year, per student at K-12 public, private and religious schools.

 fiction: You can only use 529 plans to pay for tuition.